nasvillanueva/nasvillanueva.github.io/_posts/2017-08-11-migrating-docker-images.markdown

     is meant to be access via VPN)

 * **_"Why not use [Jenkins](jenkins) or some other in-premise CI/CD that
-  can automatically tag and push your images to you different envirnments?"_**
+  can automatically tag and push your images to your different envirnments?"_**
   Actually, I'm not so sure because I've heard other companies use CI/CD from development -> production.
 Maybe the client doesn't want CI/CD in